double-spent/sbtc/packages/sbtc-core/README.md

 ### Deposit sBTC

-Depositing sBTC is done via the `depositSbtc` function.
+Depositing sBTC is done via the `submitSbtcDeposit` function.
 Set up the sender addresses, network, and the callback to sign the deposit [PSBT](https://river.com/learn/what-are-partially-signed-bitcoin-transactions-psbts/) before broadcasting to the network.

 ```ts
 import { depositSbtc, SbtcNetwork } from '@double-spent/sbtc-core';